RyanBlount-2/bad-bank-project/README.md

     5) Test the banking application.
 Try creating & deleting accounts, logging in & out of accounts, depositing & withdrawing money, checking account balances, & viewing all account data.
 On the Login/Logout page, enter email: 'admin@badbank.com', & password: 'password' to login as an administrator and use additional features.

 ## Usage:
-> Great for testing banking app functionality
+> Great for testing banking app functionality.

 ## Support:
 > [LinkedIn Profile](https://linkedin.com/in/ryanblount2)